California bill to expand gun-takeaway law advances to governor's desk

 But critics say that expanding the gun-takeaway law could lead to abuses, the Chronicle reported.

-"It is very dangerous when you go after someone's liberty for some perceived security," Craig DeLuz of the Firearms Policy Coalition told the station.
+"It is very dangerous when you go after someone's liberty for some perceived security," Craig DeLuz of the Firearms Policy Coalition told Sacramento's KCRA-TV.

 "It is very dangerous when you go after someone's liberty for some perceived security."